ADHD Diagnosis Journal: Stuck in the airport lounge 3of4

 Maudsley madness

 So back to my GP’s “ahhhh oh dear”.
-He stared at his screen, keeping calm I said:
+He stared at his screen, keeping calm I said: “what’s up, what’s that big warning square that’s appeared in the middle of your computer screen?”

-For me there is only one such expert centre – the Maudsley Hospital but: (1) It does not prescribe itself but requests that GPs to do this, (2) It takes two hours for me to travel the Maudsley, (3) It costs my local region (PCT) around £500 per half hour consult there and I would need several more consults to complete titration!
+For me there is only one such expert centre – the Maudsley Hospital but: (1) It does not prescribe itself but requests that GPs do this, (2) It takes two hours for me to travel the Maudsley, (3) It costs my local region (PCT) around £500 per half hour consult there and I would need several more consults to complete titration!
 They say I have a disorder!!

 I’m leaving the airport